Linaro/lava/doc/v2/first-devices.rst

 Hints
 =====

+The LAVA software and lab teams have built up a set hints relating to the integration of new device-types.
+The further a device deviates from one or more of these hints, the harder it will become to automate such a device.
+Always remember that the way that the device is supported **must** scale to large labs which already contain a range of other devices, each with their own issues.
+It is **not** acceptable to add a new device-type which is incompatible with devices which are already supported or which imposes restrictions on how many devices of any type can be used in any one lab.

+* **serial port** - LAVA expects to automate devices by interacting with the serial port immediately after power is applied to the device.
+The bootloader **must** interact with the serial port.
+If a serial port is not available on the device, suitable additional hardware **must** be provided before integration can begin.
+All messages about the boot process must be visible using the serial port and the serial port should remain usable for the duration of all test jobs on the device.

 * **UBoot** - if the device supports UBoot then this is a useful beginning.
   However, the build of UBoot on the device can hinder integration due to the wide range of configuration options and behavioural changes available inside